sonic-net/DASH/documentation/vnet2vnet-service/design/vnet-to-vnet-service.md

 }
 ```

-### LPM lookup steps for the entry 10.1.0.0/16
+The next sections describe the lookup behavior in the outbound direction.
+For the inbound direction, after LPM/ACL lookup, the pipeline uses the
+`underlay_ip` as specified in the ENI table to Vxlan encapsulate the packet. ??

+### Packet destined to 10.1.1.1

-Using the previous definitions, let's analyze the lookups involved in routing a
+Using the previous configuration, let's analyze the lookups involved in routing a
-packet for the entry `10.1.0.0/16`.
-Below the tables and types involved in the
+packet destined to `10.1.1.1`.
+Below are the tables and types involved in the
 lookup steps.

 #### DASH_ROUTE_TABLE